 USS LST-697

-LST-697 69k LST-697 beached at Halmahera Islands, Netherlands East Indies, 16 November 1944, while members of the Royal Australian Air Force No. 3 Airfield Construction Squadron board as part of invasion force for the Leyte operation in the Philippines.
+LST-697 69k USS LST-697 beached at Halmahera Islands, Netherlands East Indies, 16 November 1944, while members of the Royal Australian Air Force No. 3 Airfield Construction Squadron board as part of invasion force for the Leyte operation in the Philippines.

 Australian War Memorial photo # OG1818.